mesloubi2021/yankee/Readme.md

 #### `-c, --commit`
 Commit changes.
 The commit message will be the raw version number.

+#### `-t, --tag`
+Tag the commit with an annotated tag.
+The tag name will be the raw version number preceeded with a “v”.
+Implies `--commit`.

 #### `-h, --help`
 You’re looking at it.
 <!-- @options end -->